-Home builders: The Fox Group
+Interior design: The Fox Group

 Cabinet design: CS Cabinetry

-Interior design: Saltbox Collective
+Interior styling: Saltbox Collective

-In this blue kitchen by Saltbox Collective, white subway tile with dark grout peeks through the blue kitchen cabinets.
+In this blue kitchen by Saltbox Collective, white subway tile with dark grout peeks through the kitchen cabinets.
 This simple look is perfect against the dark blue cabinetry, which may look overwhelming against any other backsplash (especially since it is all closed shelving).

 ProHINT: Pay attention to the detail in the woodwork of the cabinetry and the kitchen island.
-This craftsmanship helps to highlight the blue kitchen cabinets and adds visual interest.
-Without it, the blue kitchen cabinets may look too dark and dull.
+This craftsmanship helps to highlight the kitchen cabinets and adds visual interest.
+Without it, the kitchen cabinets may look too dark and dull.

 If you’re entertaining the thought of blue kitchen cabinets, chances are you’re willing and looking to spruce up your home with fun colors and playful designs.
 Why not go all the way with a patterned tile floor to complete the look?
 This kitchen from Granada Tile is a contemporary kitchen with Spanish flair, due to the patterned tile.
 The white subway tile, wood barstools, and subtle lighting and hardware make it so that the rest of the kitchen doesn’t clash with this decorative tile.